 As mentioned above, bronchitis is usually the result of a cold or flu virus.
 In fact, 85 to 95 percent of acute bronchitis cases are triggered by viruses that affect the respiratory system.
 Though the underlying virus is almost always contagious, bronchitis itself is not contagious.

 People who have an underlying lung disease like asthma, smoke, or are systematically exposed to certain chemicals and irritants have a higher risk of getting acute bronchitis.
 Here are 11 main symptoms of bronchitis you need to know:

 Low-grade fever, fatigue, headache, and chills

 Bronchitis typically occurs on top of the symptoms of whatever viral illness you had.
-Therefore, you might have low-grade fever and headaches, but this is not due to bronchitis.
+Therefore, you might have low-grade fever and headaches.

 Since you constantly cough due to bronchitis, your throat becomes irritated and sore.